guillotinaweb/grange/docs/TUTORAL.md

 [traverseTo]="player['@id'] + '/@@edit'"
 ```

+But if we click, we get the default Pastanaga Edit view, and we want our own form here.
 Let's implement a component for that.

 ### Player